 The following summary is qualified in its entirety by, and should be read in conjunction with, the more detailed information and financial statements included elsewhere in this prospectus.
-In addition to this summary, we urge you to read the entire prospectus carefully, especially the risks of investing in our Ordinary Shares, discussed under "Risk Factors," beginning on page 10 before deciding whether to buy our Ordinary Shares.
-This prospectus contains certain estimates and information from an industry report ("Frost & Sullivan Report") commissioned by us and prepared by Frost & Sullivan Inc. ("Frost & Sullivan"), an independent market research firm, regarding our industries and our market positions in China, which have not been independently verified by us, the underwriters or any of their respective affiliates or advisers.
-The information in such sources may not be consistent with other information compiled in or outside of China.
+In addition to this summary, we urge you to read the entire prospectus carefully, especially the risks of investing in our Ordinary Shares, discussed under "Risk Factors," beginning on page 9 before deciding whether to buy our Ordinary Shares.